Developing New Approaches to Citizenship and Belonging in Africa

 Since 2008, the International Refugee Rights Initiative, in partnership with the Social Science Research Council, have carried out a research and advocacy project to generate better understandings of the lived experience of unequal access to belonging and citizenship, and its relationship to displacement in the Great Lakes region.
 The project brings together social scientists, NGO advocates, lawyers and displaced communities to conduct a series of case studies and to suggest policy changes which will contribute to finding solutions to conflict.
 The focus of the work is on those aspects of policy over which there is greatest contestation: questions of multiple citizenships, local identities, border communities, and the impact of emerging regional forms of citizenship.
 The Working Papers in the series are:

 - The disappearance of Sudan?
-Life in Khartoum for citizens without rights, May 2013
+Life in Khartoum for citizens without rights, May 2013 (In Arabic).

 - “I can’t be a citizen if I am still a refugee”: Challenges in the naturalisation process for Burundians in Tanzania, April 2013